 Lalande’s denial went unheeded.
-Despite no imminent demise of Paris existing, concerned Parisians rushed daily to his office with anxious inquiries about their fate.
+Despite predicting no imminent demise of Paris, concerned Parisians rushed daily to his office with anxious inquiries about their fate worried over the supposed comet scare that was to come.
 In fact, a number of pious people, of “whom a contemporary journal made the very rude remark that ‘they were as ignorant as they were imbecile,’ begged the Archbishop of Paris to appoint a forty days’ prayer to avert the threatened danger.”
 The Archbishop was all set to comply but then Academy members learned about it.
 They were so outraged they notified him that “he would bring ridicule upon himself and upon science if he did so.”

-For the terrified and ignorant who remained in Paris, the fear inspired by the comet, resulted in charlatans and speculators taking advantage of them.
-The credulous were somehow persuaded by them [the charlatans and speculators] that the clergy had granted them special intercession and that they had “obtained the privilege of dispensing a number of tickets for seats to Paradise.”
+For the terrified and ignorant who remained in Paris, the fear inspired by the comet scare, resulted in charlatans and speculators taking advantage of them.
+The credulous were somehow persuaded by them that the clergy had granted them special intercession and that they had “obtained the privilege of dispensing a number of tickets for seats to Paradise.”
 Of course, these seats were sold for very high prices.

-Despite credulous Parisians buying seats to Paradise or fleeing France, no comet hit.
+Despite all the conjecture and credulity of Parisians no comet hit the city.
 In fact, no comet was seen in the sky in May, June, July, August, or September.
 A comet did appear in October that was later called C/1773 T1.
-It was first observed on 17 October 1773 by Charles Messier.
-Messier was a French astronomer noted for creating an astronomical catalog (known as “Messier objects”) that consisted of nebulae and star clusters that helped comet hunters distinguish between permanent and transient objects in the sky.
+It was first observed on 17 October 1773 by Charles Messier, a French astronomer noted for creating an astronomical catalog, known as “Messier objects”.
+It consisted of nebulae and star clusters that helped comet hunters distinguish between permanent and transient objects in the sky.

 This time they took immediate action.
 One member of the Academy, Dominique François Jean Arago, published a treatise on comets in the Annuaire.
-In his 1832 treatise, Arago showed the path of the comet remarking:
+In this 1832 document Arago showed the path of the comet remarking:

 “[It was to] proceed a little within [the earth’s] … orbit, and … that on the 29th October 1832, a portion of the earth’s orbit might be included within the nebulosity of the comet; but that the earth would not arrive at the same point of its orbit till the morning of the 30th of November, or more than month afterwards; and consequently … the earth would be more than twenty million … French leagues (or fifty million … British miles) distant from the comet.”
 Thus, a second panic was averted.”